theintern/intern/docs/running.md

 ## Browser Runner

-The browser runner is a built in HTML page for running browser-based unit tests.
-To use, serve the project root directory using a static webserver and browse to (assuming the server is running on port 8080):
+The browser runner is a built-in HTML page for running browser-based unit tests.
+To use it, serve the project root directory using a static webserver and browse to (assuming the server is running on port 8080):

     http://localhost:8080/node_modules/intern/